ander6rl/CUDAPowerEfficiency/modified_mixbench-cuda/mixbench-cuda/README.md

-# mixbench-cuda
+# Modified mixbench-cuda

-This is the CUDA implementation of mixbench.
+This is the edited implementation from mixbench-cuda allowing for different block sizes to be set at runtime.
-It is actually the original implementation of this benchmark.

-## Building notes

-Building should be straightforward by using the respective `CMakeList.txt` file.